vypivshiy/scrape-schema/docs/hooks.md

 This module contains hooks and structures for reusing callback functions in Fields

 # FieldHook, FieldHookList
-TypedDict structures that store values for fields
+TypedDict structures that store values for fields classes
 ## FieldHook
 ### Attributes:
 - `default: Optional[Any]` default attribute